 Overview of Fixed Costs Example

-Fixed cost is the expense of the company which doesn’t change with the change in the volume of production within the relevant range.
+Fixed cost is the company’s expense, which doesn’t change with the change in the volume of production within the relevant range.
 The company has to pay it, independent of any activity in the business over that period.
-So it the periodic cost which remains unchanged mostly.
+So it is the periodic cost which remains unchanged mostly.
 There are several examples of fixed costs.
 The below mentioned different fixed costs example give an understanding of the different fixed costs present in any business and its calculation.

 How Fixed Costs Example Works?

 The following list will identify and describe different costs in order to help you clarify what a fixed cost is.